 We have a lively team of experienced teachers which gives the course variety and depth.

-Refia Sacks, the director of the training course has been teaching the Alexander Technique for over thirty years and has been running LCATT for the past 14 years.
+Refia Sacks, the director of the training course has been teaching the Alexander Technique for over thirty five years and has been running LCATT for the past 15 years.
 She qualified in 1982 at the Alexander Teaching Associates and has taught there and at several other training courses throughout Britain, Ireland and South America.
 She has extensive experience running groups, residential courses and a private practice.
 Refia is also a professional silversmith and stained glass artist.
 02072261815 07940111165

 Judith Kleinman trained as a classical musician and teacher at the Guildhall School of Music and Drama and went on to train as an Alexander teacher with Patrick MacDonald and Shoshana Kaminitz, qualifying in 1989.
 For many years she has been one of the main Alexander teachers at the Royal College of Music, where she has completed a two year research project.
 She also teaches at the Royal Academy of Music, Junior Department and has a private practice.
 She has worked for STAT on the Council, coordinating the Arts and Education group. www.alexandernow.org

 Roger Kidd qualified at the Carrington’s school in 1993.
 He has been an assistant trainer at LCATT since its formation.
 He runs a private practice in North London as well as teaching Alexander Technique in business in the City.
 He has taught on Karen Wentworth’s Alexander training course since 1996 and co-runs Alexander professional development work.
 He is on STAT council and chair of the Training Course Committee. www.kidd.com